agodwinp/R-snippets/README.md

 - This code converts a dataframe into a time series object between a defined start and end date.
 - This makes for nice plotting of time series data as well as forecasting.

+#### if_else_for.R
+- This code is a template for an if, else statement with an embedded for loop, to iterate over an object.
+- This is useful for feature engineering, data transformation, creating functions and so on...

 ## Usage